2027 Mid-term Course

 Plenary sessions

-Brachial Plexus & Peripheral Nerve Surgery
+Brachial Plexus & Peripheral Nerve Repair

 Plenary sessions